knpatel401/filetree/README.md

 filetree-show-vc-dir-recursively can be called from a file buffer or a dired buffer (calling from an eshell buffer is not currently supported).  filetree-show-vc-dir-recursively first loads all files recursively in the version control root directory, puts that on the stack, then filters to only include files under version control and puts that on the stack.
 So only the files under version control will be seen after running the command--to see all the files under the root directory after running the filetree-show-vc-dir-recursively command simply press "b" (filetree-pop-file-list-stack) to pop the current file list off the stack.

 Once one of the above commands is run to bring up the \*filetree\* buffer, pressing "h" (filetree-command-help) opens a transient window with the available commands.
-The current version of filetree uses transient to build a hierarchical keymap for better management of key bindings as well as to facilitate better user discovery of features.

 ## View modes
 ![filetree demo views](screenshots/filetree_demo_views.gif)